Deep cleaning, also known as “Ablution Hygiene Treatment,” stands as one of the most debated and speculated topics in bathroom hygiene.

 The biological preparations used in deep cleaning result in bigger savings than chemical cleaning agents:

-- Non-caustic preparations are both skin and surface friendly, meaning minimal rinsing is required.
+- Initial deep cleaning products are both skin and surface friendly, meaning minimal rinsing is required.
 This results in a significant reduction in the water usage on site.

 - Standard chemical cleaning agents require extensive rinsing to prevent skin burns which may be overlooked.

-- By making use of a deep cleaning service, the risk of cross-infection is greatly reduced, meaning a reduction in employee absenteeism levels and an improvement in overall productivity levels in the workplace.
+- By making use of a deep cleaning service, the risk of cross-contamination is minimised.
+This means a reduction in employee absenteeism levels and an improvement in overall productivity levels in the workplace.

 Deep cleaning Versus General Cleaning

 Daily cleaning and deep cleaning services complement each other in both the short and long term.

 Your daily cleaners are responsible for your regular surface cleaning on a day to day basis, ensuring the cleanliness of your bathroom facilities.
 Deep cleaning treatments focus on sanitising areas out of reach to your daily cleaners.

 This is to prevent the growth of bacteria that cause odours, as well as cross-contamination that can lead to diarrhoea, urinary tract infections, vaginal thrush and the common cold, to mention a few.